bnfour/polybar-timer/README.md

 # polybar-timer

 This script implements a **simple** and **customizable** timer for your bar.

 This fork (ab)uses polybar's `%pid%` to allow multiple timers running independently (I don't often need multiple timers running, but when I do...), among other changes.

 - specify a command to execute when the timer expires (e.g. notify-send, shell script, ...)
 - interactive:
   * e.g. scroll to increase / decrease timer
   * click to start predefined timers
-  * while changing a timer a notification displays when the timer will expire
+  * while changing a timer a notification displays when the timer will expire (optional, disabled by default in this fork)
   * pause timer
 - different icons for different kind of timers